RECEPTION for THE MAGIC OF WOOL

 REGISTRATION DEADLINE

-Watercolor Studio
+Studio Watercolor

 Class dates: THURSDAYS

-November 6 - 13, 4:30 - 6:30 PM
+January 15 and 22, 4:30 - 6:30 PM

 Explore and develop your painting expertise during this 2 week watercolor class!
 The class emphasizes critique, compositional elements, and developing unity in a painting.
 Students should be prepared with supplies weekly.